Eddie Latheron: Playing career

-Blackburn started the 1912–13 season very well and were undefeated until December, but there then came a run of five successive defeats.
+For the 1912–13 season, the team was undefeated until December, followed by a run of five successive defeats.
 In an attempt to regain the championship, Middleton broke the British transfer record by buying Danny Shea from West Ham United for £2,000.
-Shea's twelve goals were not enough and Blackburn finished fifth that season, with Latheron the club's top scorer on 14.
+Shea's twelve goals were not enough, and Blackburn finished fifth that season, with Latheron the club's top scorer on 14.

 His form earned him a call up to the England team for the British Home Championship match against Wales played at Ashton Gate, Bristol on 17 March 1913, when he was joined by his Rovers teammates, Bob Crompton, Joseph Hodkinson and Billy Bradshaw.
 Latheron scored England's second goal in a 4–3 victory.
 His second international appearance came at Ayresome Park, Middlesbrough the following February, in a 3–0 defeat by Ireland with two goals from Liverpool's Bill Lacey as Ireland claimed the British Home Championship outright for the first time.

 In the league, Rovers took the Football League title for the second time in 1913–14 with a seven-point margin over Aston Villa, thanks in no small part to Danny Shea's 27 goals with Latheron contributing 13.

 Despite the outbreak of the First World War, league football continued in England for a further season, and in 1914–15, Blackburn finished in third place behind Everton and Oldham Athletic.
 Rovers scored 83 league goals in the season, with top scorer Percy Dawson on 20 goals, with Latheron scoring 17.

 In his nine league seasons at Ewood Park, Latheron played 258 games, scoring 94 goals.

 For the 1915–16 season, Latheron was one of several Blackburn Rovers players who guested for Blackpool, for whom he was top scorer with 16 goals in wartime leagues.

 Latheron returned to Blackburn for the 1916–17 season and played his final game for Blackburn Rovers on 17 March 1917.
 Including wartime matches, Latheron made a total of 303 appearances for Blackburn, scoring 120 goals.
 He remains the 4th highest scorer in Blackburn Rovers' history.